adtrace/adtrace_sdk_flutter/README.md

 If you want to use the AdTrace SDK to recognize users whose devices came with your app pre-installed, follow these steps.

-- Create a new tracker in your [dashboard].
+- Create a new tracker in your [panel].
 - Set the default tracker of your config object:

   ```dart
   adTraceConfig.defaultTracker = '{TrackerToken}';
   ```
   Replace `{TrackerToken}` with the tracker token you created in step 1.
-Please note that the Dashboard displays a tracker URL (including `http://app.adtrace.io/`).
+Please note that the panel displays a tracker URL (including `http://app.adtrace.io/`).
 In your source code, you should specify only the six-character token and not the entire URL.

 - Build and run your app.
 You should see a line like the following in your LogCat: